Code Style. CSS

 Regular Expressions are welcome in the Custom Order list, for example,

 CLion remembers the modified Custom Order list and restores it if you turn custom sorting off and then turn it on again.

 To sort all CSS properties in a file

-Alternatively, select Whole file and Rearrange code in the dialog that opens.from the main menu, and then select
+Alternatively, go to Whole file and Rearrange code in the dialog that opens.in the main menu, and then select

 To sort CSS properties within a block

 Select the block to sort and then selectfrom the main menu.